Phorest FM Episode 101: Lessons From Over 20 Years Of Salon Marketing

 Kristian Tognini: It was very similar.
 We had flyers, we did direct mail.
 We had advertisements in newspapers and campaigns through there.
 We did campaigns on bus shelters and things like that to get clients.
-But always for us, our number one way of getting clients and still is today, is word of mouth.
-And through your reputation of your salon.
-So you can market whatever you want out there but if your team is not doing what you’re saying, what you’re putting out to the world, then that’s… you’re never gonna keep clients.
-So reputation and word of mouth has always been strong for us.
+But always for us, our number one way of getting clients, and still is today, is word of mouth.
+And through the reputation of your salon.
+You can market whatever you want out there, but if your team is not doing what you’re saying, what you’re putting out to the world, then… you’re never gonna keep clients.
+So reputation and word of mouth have always been strong for us.
 So that’s how we grew our business from the start.

 Zoe Belisle-Springer: And Connor, obviously, you’re from the marketing industry, like how were things when you actually got into the industry?
 What were you doing at the time?

 Connor Keppel: Yeah.
 It was 2007, so I actually started in PR specifically, so it was mainly a lot of direct mail, a lot of email marketing, a lot of schmoozing journalists.
 But, yeah, I mean it was all just the regular older school channels, but they’re still really effective, and I think it’s like David says, it’s like layers upon layers upon layers at different touchpoints.

 So all this new stuff is amazing, but I think the thing that has remained constant throughout the entirety of marketing is quality and trying to cut through the noise and being genuine and, Christina Kreitel talked about it yesterday in terms of having a genuine brand, so yeah.
 But I would have done a lot of events, a lot of direct mail, a lot of PR, and yeah.
 That’s kind of where it started.